We’re the Cartographers of the Internet Age.

 The world’s most prestigious universities and think tanks partner with Graphika and use our maps to critically analyze the online public sphere.
 We proudly support groundbreaking work on disinformation and its dissemination online, the effects of censorship, political polarization and filter bubbles, and others.

-Human Rights Groups around the world partner with our Intelligence team to monitor digital threats targeting vulnerable users.
+Human Rights Groups around the world partner with our team to monitor digital threats targeting vulnerable users.

 Grants & Public Institutions